Dr. Priya Achebe

 Step 5 is the product.
 Not step 4.
 Priya understood this by objection number three and has operated accordingly ever since.

-Her objections cover: consciousness tier adjustments (3), fragment extraction protocols (7), workforce automation impact (23), cross-corporate data sharing agreements (14), and 100 classified by the Board's own taxonomy as "miscellaneous" โ the institutional equivalent of filing something under "other" because the filing system has no category for "you are doing something unconscionable and I am telling you in writing."
+Her objections cover: consciousness tier adjustments (3), fragment extraction protocols (7), workforce automation impact (23), cross-corporate data sharing agreements (14), and 100 classified under the Board's own taxonomy as "miscellaneous" โ the institutional equivalent of filing something under "other" because the filing system has no category for "you are doing something unconscionable and I am telling you in writing."

 Thomas Okafor

 Thomas Okafor is twenty-six.
 Junior consciousness licensing analyst.
-Current employee representative on the Board, selected by lottery from a pool whose Loyalty Coefficient averages 91.
+Current employee representative on the Board, selected by lottery from a pool of analysts whose Loyalty Coefficient averages 91.
 Thomas's is 88 โ high capture, technically unremarkable.

 He has attended two meetings.
 He has said nothing.